Soviet dissidents: Dissidents and the Cold War

 Responding to the issue of refuseniks in the Soviet Union, the United States Congress passed the Jackson–Vanik amendment in 1974.
 The provision in United States federal law intended to affect U.S. trade relations with countries of the Communist bloc that restrict freedom of emigration and other human rights.

 The eight member countries of the Warsaw Pact signed the Helsinki Final Act in August 1975.
 The "third basket" of the Act included extensive human rights clauses.

 When Jimmy Carter entered office in 1976, he broadened his advisory circle to include critics of US–Soviet détente.
 He voiced support for the Czech dissident movement known as Charter 77, and publicly expressed concern about the Soviet treatment of dissidents Aleksandr Ginzburg and Andrei Sakharov.
 In 1977, Carter received prominent dissident Vladimir Bukovsky in the White House, asserting that he did not intend "to be timid" in his support of human rights.

 In 1979, the US Helsinki Watch Committee was established, funded by the Ford Foundation.
 Founded after the example of the Moscow Helsinki Group and similar watch groups in the Soviet bloc, it also aimed to monitor compliance with the human rights provisions of the Helsinki Accords and to provide moral support for those struggling for that objective inside the Soviet bloc.
 It acted as a conduit for information on repression in the Soviet Union, and lobbied policy-makers in the United States to continue to press the issue with Soviet leaders.

 US President Ronald Reagan attributed to the view that the "brutal treatment of Soviet dissidents was due to bureaucratic inertia."
 On 14 November 1988, he held a meeting with Andrei Sakharov at the White House and said that Soviet human rights abuses are impeding progress and would continue to do so until the problem is "completely eliminated."
 Whether talking to about one hundred dissidents in a broadcast to the Soviet people or at the U.S. Embassy, Reagan's agenda was one of freedom to travel, freedom of speech and freedom of religion.

 Dissidents about their dissent

 Andrei Sakharov said, "Everyone wants to have a job, be married, have children, be happy, but dissidents must be prepared to see their lives destroyed and those dear to them hurt.
 When I look at my situation and my family's situation and that of my country, I realize that things are getting steadily worse."

-Fellow dissident and one of the founders of the Moscow Helsinki Group Lyudmila Alexeyeva wrote:
+Lyudmila Alexeyeva, a fellow dissident and one of the founders of the Moscow Helsinki Group, wrote:

-According to Soviet dissident Victor Davydoff, totalitarian system has no mechanisms that could change the behavior of the ruling group from within.
-Any attempts to change this are immediately suppressed through repression.
-Dissidents appealed to international human rights organizations, foreign governments, and there was a result.
+According to Soviet dissident Victor Davydoff, totalitarian systems lack mechanisms to change the behavior of the ruling group internally.
+Attempts from within are suppressed through repression, necessitating international human rights organizations and foreign governments to exert external pressure for change.